 Leona Rostenberg and Madeleine Stern were rare book dealers and best friends.
 Individually and together they’ve written a variety of books, including some books about books that are real gems.

 - Old Books, Rare Friends: Two Literary Sleuths and Their Shared Passion [my short review]

-- When Books Went to War [my short review] (about the books published specifically for soldiers during WWII) (I now finally understand how The Great Gatsby became a thing)
+- When Books Went to War [my short review] (about the books published specifically for US soldiers during WWII) (I now finally understand how The Great Gatsby became a thing)